Making Tax Digital jargon buster

 Form 64-8

-Form 64-8 is used to tell HMRC that a business has given authorisation for an agent to act on their behalf.
+Form 64-8 is used to tell HMRC that you've given permission for an agent (like an accountant or bookkeeper) to act on your behalf.
 You can find more information on Form 64-8 from HMRC here.

-A Government Gateway Account is what business owners use to communicate with HMRC online.
-An account is created when you first sign up for a government online service.
+A Government Gateway account is what you use to communicate with HMRC online.
+An account is created when you first sign up for a government online service, such as Self Assessment or VAT registration.

 HMRC

-Her Majesty’s Revenue and Customs is a non-ministerial department of the UK government responsible for the collection of taxes in the UK.
+His Majesty's Revenue and Customs (HMRC) is the UK government department responsible for collecting taxes.
 Making Tax Digital is managed by HMRC.

 HMRC API

-The HMRC API (Application Programming Interfaces) allows for the exchange of data between two software programmes.
-It’s the technology that is used to connect third-party accounting software such as Xero to HMRC systems.
+The HMRC API (Application Programming Interface) allows for the exchange of data between two software programmes.
+It's the technology that connects third-party accounting software such as Xero to HMRC systems, enabling you to submit your tax returns digitally.

 HMRC-recognised MTD software

-HMRC-recognised MTD software, or ‘functional compatible software’, is what businesses must use to comply with MTD.
-This can be an accounting software, product, or application that can preserve and hold digital records along with providing and receiving information from HMRC through an API.
+HMRC-recognised MTD software, or 'functional compatible software', is what you must use to comply with MTD.
+This can be accounting software, a product, or an application that can store digital records and send and receive information from HMRC through an API.

-Since April 2022, all VAT-registered businesses have been required to keep digital records and submit VAT returns using HMRC-recognised software such as Xero.
+All VAT-registered businesses have been required to keep digital records and submit VAT returns using HMRC-recognised software since April 2022.
+From April 2026, sole traders and landlords with qualifying income above £50,000 will need to use MTD-compatible software for Income Tax.

 MTD